mmistakes/minimal-mistakes/_posts/2023-08-08-ultimate-guide-to-java-virtual-threads.md

 Project Loom is still actively under development, and there are a lot of other exciting features in it.
 As we said, structural concurrency and scoped values are some of them.
 Project Loom will be a game changer in the Java world.
 This article will help you better understand virtual threads and how to use them.

-## 10. Appendix B: Maven Configuration
+## 10. Appendix: Maven Configuration

 As promised, here is the `pom.xml` file that we used to run the code in this article: